usnistgov/OSCAL/docs/content/contribute/_index.md

     weight: 50
 ---

 We are excited that you want to contribute to the OSCAL project.
 We are striving to provide a collaborative environment for professionals to contribute to the project's goals and objectives.
 A primary focus of this project is to improve security assessment efficiency, accuracy, and consistency on the basis of real-world experience with the technology used in this space.
-The language we develop must be well-defined and easy to use for both human and machine-readable formats, improving both the User Experience (UX) and the Machine Experience (MX).
+The language we develop must be well-defined, with human- and machine-readable formats easy to use to improve both, the User Experience (UX) and the Machine Experience (MX).

 # Contributing